pgorman/dangerjaunt/minirules.md

 ## Alignment ##

-Choose an Alignments: Law, Chaos, or Neutrality.
+Choose an Alignment: Law, Chaos, or Neutrality.
-Law promotes the order of human civilization, while Chaos favors a world beyond human reason.
+Law promotes the order of civilization, while Chaos favors a world beyond mortal reason.
+Law and Chaos do not necessarily neatly correspond to Good and Evil.

 ## Character Advancement ##